sponkaren/sponkaren.github.io/content/posts/rope_sim.md

 ### The Rope in Game
 The rope is an animated model that I created in Blender.<br/> Based on the simulation data I update the pose of the rope model.<br/>
-I'm happy with how it turned out.
+This is how it turned out.

 ![Rope In Game](../../gifs/ropeInGame.gif)